-A: In the event of a Full School or District Closure: Schoolwide or districtwide closures will be communicated via SNN and OneCall Now.
+A: In the event of a Full School or District Closure or quarantine: Schoolwide or districtwide closures will be communicated via OneCall Now.
 If a school or the district is closed, students should login to their homerooms at the normal school start time to receive additional announcements and review remote instruction schedules.

 Q. Is remote learning an option for families who do not want to send their child to in-person instruction?

 A: Remote learning is only available for students who may be medically unable to attend school.

 Q. If we choose remote learning, do we have to stay with that learning model for the whole year?

 Q: How will students be held accountable for attendance and classwork?

 A: There will be an expectation for daily attendance and full participation of all students.
 All attendance procedures will be in full effect whether students are in-person or remote.

 Q: Will remote learning be synchronous (students expected to be online at a specific time) or asynchronous (students completing work on their own schedule)?
 What will interactions with teachers be like?